Success for heritage projects in the National Lottery Awards

 Celebrating heritage that’s making a difference

-Esther was recognised for her work on the Curating for Change project – which received £1.06m from us in 2020 – creating career opportunities for D/deaf, disabled and neurodivergent people in the museum sector.
+Esther won the heritage project of the year for her work on the Curating for Change, which creates career opportunities for D/deaf, disabled and neurodivergent people in the museum sector.
+The project received £1.06m from us in 2020.

 She said: “This isn’t just a win for me, this is a win for all of us that are trying to champion what disabled people can offer.”